shreeshailaya/C-DAC-Notes/Operating system/Readme.md

 ---

 ### Monolithic architecture vs Microkernel architecture
+In the monolithic approach the entire operating system runs as a single program in kernel mode.
+The operating system is written as a collection of procedures, linked together into a single large executable binary program.
+When this technique is used, each procedure in the system is free to call any other one, if the latter provides some useful computation that the former needs.
+Being able to call any procedure you want is very efficient, but having thousands of procedures that can call each other without restriction may also lead to a system that is unwieldy and difficult to understand.
+Also, a crash in any of these procedures will take down the entire operating system.

+The basic idea behind the microkernel design is to achieve high reliability by splitting the operating system up into small, well-defined modules, only one of which—the microkernel—runs in kernel mode and the rest run as relatively powerless ordinary user processes.
+In particular, by running each device driver and file system as a separate user process, a bug in one of these can crash that component, but cannot crash the entire system.
+Thus a bug in the audio driver will cause the sound to be garbled or stop, but will not crash the computer.
+In contrast, in a monolithic system with all the drivers in the kernel, a buggy audio driver can easily reference an invalid memory address and bring the system to a grinding halt instantly.

 ---

 ### Why Windows kernel is more monolithic & no microkernel?
+Windows NT was never a pure microkernel, but it was microkernel-ish for a long time.
+NT 3.x had graphics drivers as a user process, and honestly NT 3.x was super stable.
+NT 4.0 moved graphics drivers into the kernel; it was less stable but much more performant.
+Windows kernel is basically monolithic, but drivers are still developed separately.

 ---

 ### What happens when we turn on our Computer?

 ---

+Every PC contains a motherboard, on the motherboard is a program called the system BIOS (Basic Input Output System).
+The BIOS contains low-level I/O software, including procedures to read the keyboard, write to the screen, and do disk I/O, among other things.
+Nowadays, it is held in a flash RAM, which is nonvolatile but which can be updated by the operating system when bugs are found in the BIOS.
+When the computer is booted, the BIOS is started.
+It first checks to see how much RAM is installed and whether the keyboard and other basic devices are installed and responding correctly.
+It starts out by scanning the PCIe and PCI buses to detect all the devices attached to them.
+If the devices present are different from when the system was last booted, the new devices are configured.
+The BIOS then determines the boot device by trying a list of devices stored in the CMOS memory.
+The user can change this list by entering a BIOS configuration program just after booting.
+Typically, an attempt is made to boot from a CD-ROM (or sometimes USB) drive, if one is present.
+If that fails, the system boots from the hard disk.
+The first sector from the boot device is read into memory and executed.
+This sector contains a program that normally examines the partition table at the end of the boot sector to determine which partition is active.
+Then a secondary boot loader is read in from that partition.
+This loader reads in the operating system from the active partition and starts it.
+The operating system then queries the BIOS to get the configuration information.
+For each device, it checks to see if it has the device driver.
+If not, it asks the user to insert a CD-ROM containing the driver (supplied by the device’s manufacturer) or to download it from the Internet.
+Once it has all the device drivers, the operating system loads them into the kernel.
+Then it initializes its tables, creates whatever background processes are needed, and starts up a login program or GUI.

 ---